bublinec/Pondbook/notes.md

 - cleane up (group routes even more) and reduce code
 - do not forget to set mergeParams to ture, otherwise it will not find our route parameters, and so will not pass them to the template
 EX: router = express.Router({mergeParams: true}),

+## Comment user association
+- one:many
+- we will store id and username as author in comment model
+- we could possibly store only id and look up the name everytime
+- but as we look up the username all the time it will be more efficient to store it - possible only in non relational db